Quantum Time-Space Tradeoffs for Matrix Problems: Quantum tradeoffs for Boolean matrix operations

-Using the same proof idea as in \cref{cor:mat-square}, the bounds in \cref{thm:quantum-booolean-matrix,cor:classical-boolean-matrix} immediately imply lower bounds for boolean matrix squaring. \begin{corollary} Any quantum circuit computing $n \times n$ Boolean matrix squaring on all inputs with $T$ queries, space $S$, and success probability more than $2^{-S}$ must have $T$ that is $\Omega(n^{2.5}/S^{1/3})$.
-Any such classical circuit must have $T$ that is $\Omega(n^3 / S^{2/3})$. \end{corollary}
+Using the same proof idea as in \cref{cor:mat-square}, the bounds in \cref{thm:quantum-booolean-matrix,thm:classical-boolean-matrix} immediately imply lower bounds for Boolean matrix squaring. \begin{corollary} Any quantum circuit computing $n \times n$ Boolean matrix squaring on all inputs with $T$ queries, space $S$, and success probability more than $2^{-S}$ must have $T$ that is $\Omega(n^{2.5}/S^{1/4})$.
+Any such output-oblivious classical query algorithm must have $T$ that is $\Omega(n^3 / S^{1/2})$.
+Quantum and classical circuits for Boolean matrix squaring with success probability larger than $1/(2T)$ must have cumulative memories $\Omega(n^{10}/T^3)$ or $\Omega(n^6/T)$ respectively. \end{corollary}